pyth-network/per/README.md

 Note that for the Solana CLI, you may need to alter your terminal's `PATH` variable to include the Solana programs.
 To make this work with Tilt, you should include the `PATH` update in your `~/.bashrc` or `~/.zshrc` file depending on which shell your machine uses.

 Run `tilt up` in the root of the repo to start the development environment.
 Make sure you installed and build all of the dependencies.
-Most of them will be installed using `pnpm install` and `pnpm build` commands in the project root.
+Most of them will be installed using `pnpm install` and `pnpm -r build` commands in the project root.
 You can access the ui at `http://localhost:10350/`.

 Here is what tilt up does in order: